 - Further, Apache Cassandra supports schema-free/schema-optional data model, which un-necessitate the purpose of showing all the columns required by your application.Find out how Cassandra Versus MongoDB can help you get ahead in your career!

-Tunable Consistency is a phenomenal characteristic that makes Cassandra a favored database choice of Developers, Analysts and Big data Architects.
+Tunable consistency is a phenomenal character that makes Cassandra a favored database choice of Developers, Analysts, and Big data Architects.
 Consistency refers to the up-to-date and synchronized data rows on all their replicas.
-Cassandra’s Tunable Consistency allows users to select the consistency level best suited for their use cases.
-It supports two consistencies -Eventual and Consistency and Strong Consistency.
+Cassandra’s tunable consistency allows users to select the consistency level best suited for their use cases.
+It supports two consistencies: eventual consistency and strong consistency.

 N – Number of replicas

 W – Number of nodes that need to agree for a successful write

 R – Number of nodes that need to agree for a successful read

 Cassandra performs the write function by applying two commits: first, it writes to a commit log on the disk, and then it commits to an in-memory structure known as memtable.
 Once the two commits are successful, the write is achieved.
 Writes are written in the table structure as SSTables (sorted string tables).
 Cassandra offers faster write performance.

 DataStax OpsCenter: It is the Internet-based management and monitoring solution for Cassandra cluster and DataStax.
 It is free to download and includes an additional edition of OpsCenter.

 SPM primarily administers Cassandra metrics and various OS and JVM metrics.
 Besides Cassandra, SPM also monitors Hadoop, Spark, Solr, Storm, ZooKeeper, and other Big Data platforms.
 The main features of SPM include correlation of events and metrics, distributed transaction tracing, creating real-time graphs with zooming, anomaly detection, and heartbeat alerting.